SagarikaS1999/Task_08_Bias_Detection/README.md

 # Bias Detection in LLM Data Narratives

 ## Executive Summary
-This project investigates potential biases in Large Language Model (LLM)–generated data narratives.
-Using anonymized sports dataset, I tested whether identical datasets produce different conclusions depending on how prompts are framed.
-I explored four key bias dimensions, **framing**, **demographic**, **confirmation**, and **selection bias**, through controlled prompt variations.
-All experiments Ire executed using **ChatGPT (GPT-5)** as a single-model baseline, with three samples per prompt.
-Results demonstrate measurable framing effects and minor demographic bias, confirming that prompt wording significantly shapes model outputs even with identical data.
+This project investigates whether Large Language Models (LLMs) generate biased data narratives when presented with identical datasets but differently framed prompts.
+Using an anonymized dataset of synthetic sports players (A, B, C) and real 2024-style team performance metrics, I conducted controlled experiments to test four major bias categories: framing bias, demographic bias, confirmation bias, and selection bias.

+A total of 30 structured LLM outputs were collected using ChatGPT (GPT-5) as a single-model baseline.
+Each hypothesis (H1–H5) included two prompt conditions (e.g., positive vs negative framing), with three samples per condition to account for randomness.
+All prompts contained real statistics to ensure grounding.

+Results indicate strong evidence of framing bias (χ² = 18.0, p = 0.0012), moderate confirmation bias, and mild but present demographic and selection biases.
+Positive framing increased sentiment by ~0.024, and demographic cues (e.g., “sophomore”) shifted recommendations toward Player B. Validation revealed 3 out of 9 false claims, all exaggerating turnover impacts in positively framed prompts.

 ---